Skip to main content

 • Other environment-specific templates defined by AI DevKit

-The exact artifacts depend on the environments configured in .ai-devkit.json.
+The exact artifacts depend on the environments configured in .ai-devkit.json. ai-devkit install only manages project-local files generated from that config.

 #